lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 This example uses the "UI Assisted" means (selected by pressing the "UI Assisted" button on the upper right).

 **1. Selecting a data table containing observing time**:  Plotting of a light curve requires a data table which contains the observation time.
-For the simulated DP0.2 data, such table is the dp02_dc2_catalogs.DiaSource, but it contains fluxes at times when the object was detected at ``SNR > 5``.
+For the simulated DP0.2 data, such table is the ``dp02_dc2_catalogs.DiaSource``, but it contains fluxes at times when the object was detected at ``SNR > 5``.
+The DIA (Difference Image Analysis) method, used to prepare this table, basically subtracts the fluxes of the previously undetected objects from those that showed ``SNR > 5`` detections in individual single-epoch difference images.
 This table can be accessed by selecting ``DP0.2 Catalogs`` tab on the left-hand side, and the ``dp02_dc2_catalogs.DiaSource`` tab on the right.

 If the flux of the object at epochs when the ``SNR < 5`` is needed, a different table using forced photometry (``ForcedSourceOnDiaObject``) needs to be used and this is covered in another "HowTo" guide.